omar-mohamed/Object-Classification-CIFAR-100/README.md

 - 10k as a test set

 # Preprocessing:
--Normalized pixel values to be between -1 and 1
+- Normalized pixel values to be between -1 and 1

 # Training Method: